Chautauqua Institution, Chautauqua NY: Feed Your Head

-WHY GO: The Chautauqua Institution, a 20 minute drive from Jamestown, NY on Chautauqua Lake in southwestern New York, is not easy to get to.
-The closest major airport, in Buffalo, is 1 1/2 hours away.
-But stay for a few days, and you’re apt to bump into a well-known Hollywood, Musical, Artistic, or Political figure, there to speak or play or exhibit at this “summer festival for the mind, body and spirit.”
-And, if you are like me, once you’ve experienced the phenomenon of Chautauqua, you’ll want to return every year.
+The Chautauqua Institution on Chautauqua Lake in the Northeastern United States is not on the beaten path.
+The closest major airport, in Buffalo NY, is 1 1/2 hours away.
+But stay for a few days, and you’re apt to bump into a well-known Hollywood, Musical, Artistic, or Political figure, there to speak, play, or exhibit at this “summer festival for the mind, body, and spirit.”
+And, if you are like me, once you’ve experienced the phenomenon of the Chautauqua Institute, you’ll want to return every year.

 Chautauqua Institution: Far Off the Beaten Track

-Considering that this place is so far off the beaten track, it’s remarkable that thousands upon thousands of people attend this summer program: some for a few days, some for a whole week, some over the course of nine weeks, and a few even permanently.
-There are private homes on campus, from modest to mansion, and while most are summer homes, several are inhabited year round.
+Considering that this beautiful setting is so out of the way, it’s remarkable that thousands upon thousands of people attend this summer program of classes and community events: some for a few days, some for a week, some for the entire course of nine weeks, and a few even permanently.
+There are private homes on campus, from modest to mansion, and while most are summer homes, several are inhabited year-round.

 Wynton Marsalis and Jazz at Lincoln Center at Chautauqua Institution 2019